S2WMamba: A Wavelet-Assisted Mamba-Based Dual-Branch Network For Pansharpening: Experiments

 Our network was implemented in PyTorch and trained on an RTX 4090 24GB GPU.
-We used the AdamW optimizer \cite{loshchilov2017decoupled} with a learning rate of $4 \times 10^{-4}$, which decayed by a factor of 0.7 every 100 epochs, for a total of 360 epochs with a batch size of 32.
+We used the AdamW optimizer \cite{loshchilov2017decoupled} with a learning rate of $4 \times 10^{-4}$, which decayed by a factor of 0.7 every 100 epochs, for a total of 460 epochs with a batch size of 32.
 The performance was assessed using standard metrics: SAM \cite{boardman1993automated}, ERGAS \cite{wald2002data}, and Q4/Q8 \cite{garzelli2009comparative} for reduced-resolution tests, and HQNR \cite{arienzo2022full}, D$_s$, and D$_\lambda$ for full-resolution tests.
+All our experimental data were trained using initial parameters generated by multiple sets of random seeds, and the average value was taken.